OfficeDev/script-lab/TESTING.md

   - Snippet renders correctly
   - "Run" from editor or run gallery, in-place refresh, and full refresh all work correctly (render the snippet, don't double-refresh, etc.).
 The run (either type) doesn't show a "snippet needs reloading" message if the snippet is already fresh.
   - Console log renders correctly (and scrolls correctly, if many lines)
+  - Thrown errors from user code are reflected in the console.
   - Erroneous code (e.g, syntax error) shows error correctly.
   - Running deleted snippet has reasonable behavior.
   - [Side-by-side runner]: